Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

 \subsection{Dioperads vs properads}

-So far in this section, the discussion has been entirely about dioperads and codioperads, that is, objects that encode (de)composition maps indexed by trees only.
-We follow the discussion of the relation between these objects in \cite[Section~5.6]{Merkulov_2009}.
+So far in this section, the discussion has been entirely about dioperads and codioperads, that is, objects that encode (de)composition maps indexed by trees.
+We follow the discussion of the relations between dioperads and properads in \cite[Section~5.6]{Merkulov_2009}.
 There are adjoint functors

 between the categories of dioperads and properads.
 The forgetful functor $U$ preserves the underlying $\S$-bimodule and remembers only the genus zero compositions.
-Its left adjoint $F$ freely adjoins higher genus compositions without adding any higher genus relations.
-Passing to the `co' side, every codioperad is also a coproperad; there is an inclusion
+Its left adjoint $F$ freely adjoins higher genus compositions without any higher genus relations.
+As for codioperads and coproperads, every codioperad is also a coproperad: there is an inclusion

-which preserves the $\S$-bimodules.
-A coproperad $\calC$ is in the image of $I$ if and only if its decomposition map $\calC \to \calG(\calC)$ to the free properad generated by $\calC$ (sum over directed graphs) lies in the genus zero component, that is, if it factors through a map $\calC \to \calT(\calC)$ to the free dioperad (sum over directed trees).
+preserving the $\S$-bimodules.
+A coproperad $\calC$ is in the image of $I$ if and only if its decomposition map lies in the genus zero component.
 In that case, we will simply say that $\calC$ \emph{is a codioperad.}

 In general, given a quadratic dioperad $\calQ$, the quadratic dual \emph{coproperad} $(F\calQ)^\antish$ will not be in the image of $I$, since its decomposition map will not only generate genus zero graphs.
 We can characterize when that \emph{is} the case by linear duality.
 For that, note that we have the following maps of dioperads